 Girl in the Tower: Simultaneous use and inversion.
 The solicitor's daughter is locked in the office basement to protect her from Jennet.
 It fails horribly.

 Heroic Sacrifice: Arthur jumps on the tracks to prevent his son being hit by a train.
 It doesn't work, but his willingness to sacrifice himself for his son prevent the Woman in Black taking him, allowing them both to join his wife in the afterlife.

 Hollywood Fire: Used when the solicitor's office burns up.
 Kipps charges in to save their daughter, and comes out with little more than soot on his face and burnt hands.

 Hope Spot: Arthur manages to reunite Jennet with the body of her son, which seems to put her to rest, and thus saves the life of his son, right?
-Nope, the Lady still can't forgive what was done to her, so she appears to Arthur's son, which leads to both his and Arthur's deaths.
+Nope, she still can't forgive what was done to her, so she appears to Arthur's son, which leads to both his and Arthur's deaths.